ifvictr/sofeme/README.md

 ### Setup
 1. Clone this repository locally.
-2. Install the Imagick extensions with `sudo apt-get install php5-imagick`.
+2. Install the Imagick extension with command `sudo apt-get install php5-imagick`.
 2. Start your webserver.
 3. Generate SOFe avatars and set them as your profile picture everywhere.